|Howard Hales' new Marketing Journal, made with PowerPoint|

 Journals are pretty easy to produce using programs like InDesign, PowerPoint and even MS Word, really any program that can edit text and produce a pdf file.
 Use CreateSpace/Amazon for printing and selling.

 How to Make Journal Books.
 In the course I show you how to set up your journal book using InDesign and PowerPoint.
 Yes PowerPoint, you can a make a book with a program you probably already have on your computer.
-I have even seen people make them using Google Docs Presentation.
+I have even seen people make them using Google Slides Presentation.
 So it can be pretty simple.
 The course also includes pages and cover templates for both InDesign and PowerPoint for a 160, 6" x 9" journal, along with step by step instructions.
+Check out the video intro above.

 Click Here to Learn more about How to Make Journal Books